phalcon/documentation/docs/api/phalcon_html.md

 public function setAttributes( array $attributes ): static;
 ```

-Set the attributes for the parent element.
+Set the attributes for the parent element

 #### `setPrefix()` { #htmlhelperbreadcrumbs-setprefix }